coodoo/koa-react-views/readme.md

 ## Why?

-It's a very powerful and robust approach to build application views in a component way, React and JSX helps to make this happen in a more enjoyable way.
+It's a very powerful and robust approach to build application views with components, React and JSX helps to make this happen in a more enjoyable way, so why not?

 ## Attention